MarSH-Up/MDPs_Value-Iteration/README.md

 <strong>This application of the algorithm and information was for an only educational purpose</strong>

-<h3>Description:</h3> Implement the the value iteration algorithm to solve a discrete Markov Decision Processes.
+<h3>Description:</h3> Implement the value iteration algorithm to solve a discrete Markov Decision Processes.

 Professor:
 - PhD <a href="https://ccc.inaoep.mx/~esucar/">Enrique Sucar</a>.